Case studies are a powerful tool to increase sales and drive conversions.

 2. Tell the Story from Start to Finish

-People enjoy reading a story.
+Storytelling is a powerful marketing strategy.
 A great case study will allow someone to really get to know the customer in the case study including:

 - Who is the sample customer and what do they do?